 If you are considering selling and buying investment properties in Robbinsville, Princeton, or the surrounding New Jersey and Pennsylvania areas, then you’ll want to explore and consider the benefits that 1031 exchanges offer.

 The main benefit of a 1031 exchange is that you can avoid paying capital gains taxes right away.
 Instead, you will be able to take your profits to invest in new, income-earning properties.

 There are a few things you need to be aware of before deciding to execute a 1031 exchange.
 First, you will need to choose your new property within 45 days of selling the old one.
 Second, the exchange of properties must be complete within 180 days.
 If the exchanges are not executed within these timelines, the capital gains will be subject to taxes.

 Lastly, to properly complete the exchange and adhere to the strict tax laws, you will need the help of an experienced real estate broker and sometimes an accountant or attorney.
-Timing is everything and someone like myself will be able to help you navigate the waters.
+Timing is everything and Team Sharif Sells will be able to help you navigate the waters.

 Real Estate Agent with 1031 Exchange Expertise

 If you are in the early stages of investing in commercial properties in Robbinsville or Princeton, NJ, or if you are a seasoned investor, you’ll need a third party to help you execute a 1031 exchange successfully.
-In my 14 years of real estate experience throughout New Jersey and Pennsylvania, I have helped countless investors build their wealth through 1031 exchanges.
-To learn more about your options, contact me today by calling 609-369-1267.
+In our years of real estate experience throughout New Jersey and Pennsylvania, we have helped countless investors build their wealth through 1031 exchanges.
+To learn more about your options, contact our team today by calling 609-369-1267.